Could common myths about addiction be keeping you or someone you love from getting the treatment and support needed to recover?

 It is a widely-held belief that, because many people cause pain and destruction while feeding their addictions, they are inherently bad people.
 This is completely false: Using substances doesn’t determine whether you are a good or bad person.
 Just because you have done bad things in active addiction, it doesn’t make you a bad person at your core.

-Many addicts and alcoholics experience overwhelming feelings of guilt and shame when they come into recovery.
-A large part of addiction treatment centres of overcoming these feelings and starting to align one’s behaviour in accordance with one’s morals so that guilt and shame can be lessened in the future.
+Many addicts and alcoholics experience overwhelming guilt and shame when they come into recovery.
+A large part of addiction treatment centres on overcoming these feelings and aligning your behaviour with your morals, so guilt and shame can ease over time.

 Many bad people have no addiction problems and many addicts are kind and compassionate.
 While using, many people do things that they would never do while sober.
 This does not make bad behaviour okay but realising this allows a recovering addict to make sense of what they have done in the past.
 Recovery affords one the opportunity to start behaving in ways that align with one’s true moral nature.